(OK, maybe it was more like a decade and a half ago but work with me here, I’m trying to relate.)

 2. Reach Out to a Current Student

 Many universities offer the opportunity to chat with a student via email or over the phone.
 Some even offer international students chatroom discussions or webinars to connect with current students about their college experience.
-You can even ask specifically to be connected with a student from your country or region, or with someone who speaks your native language.
+You can even ask specifically to be connected with a student from your country or region or with someone who speaks your native language.
 Ask current students about their weekends and what they do off campus.
-Find out what their favorite studying spots are on campus.
+Find out where their favorite studying spots are on campus.
 Ask an engineering student about what research they’re doing.
-At NYU you can email email@example.com and be connected with a current NYU student.
+At NYU, you can email firstname.lastname@example.org and be connected with a current NYU student.
 Who better to answer any questions you have about academics or the student experience at NYU?

 3. Contact a Faculty Member

 A lot of universities will have the contact information for faculty available on their websites.
 Find a faculty member who is doing research or teaching in a field you’re genuinely interested in.
 Write to them and start a conversation about a subject they wrote on, a book on their syllabus you’ve read, or an issue they’re covering in a course that interests you.
-Then pick their brains about how you might be able to engage with them or their programs, if you chose to go to their institutions.
+Then pick their brains about how you might be able to engage with them or their programs if you choose to go to their institutions.
 You’d be amazed just how much information people are willing to share when they recognize a shared passion!

 4. That Thing Called the Internet

 The web is the most powerful source of information at your disposal.
 This is especially true when it comes to researching colleges and universities as an international student.
-You can learn more about academic and testing requirements, majors and coursework, financial aid, study abroad opportunities, international student support resources and so much more simply by spending some time perusing the website.
+You can learn more about academic and testing requirements, majors and coursework, financial aid, study abroad opportunities, international student support resources, and so much more simply by spending some time perusing the website.

 5. Social Media

 Social media is not just for celebrity-stalking and cute videos of puppies with babies.
 Almost every college and university has a presence on at least one of the many social media platforms out there.
-It can be a great place to ask quick questions, or get a glimpse into campus and student life.
-You can even see the cities they’re located in, and learn more about their vision, culture and mission.
+It can be a great place to ask quick questions or get a glimpse into campus and student life.
+You can even see the cities they’re located in and learn more about their vision, culture, and mission.
 On NYU’s YouTube channel, you can watch lectures from amazing faculty, see dorm tours of our three campuses, hear about the exciting projects our students are taking on, and even check out what’s cooking in our dining halls.
-On Instagram you can witness all our student and staff takeovers, and travel with us around the world as we interact with amazing students like yourself.
+On Instagram you can witness all our student and staff takeovers and travel with us around the world as we interact with amazing students like yourself.

 Summing It All Up

 I know, there are way more resources out there than you ever imagined.
 It may even feel a little overwhelming to try to keep track of them all.
-At NYU we definitely want you to feel both informed and engaged throughout the college search process.
+At NYU, we definitely want you to feel both informed and engaged throughout the college search process.
 We know it’s not always possible to visit us on our campuses.
 However, we do host webinars and events in cities around the world where you can connect with us.
 Sign up for NYU’s mailing list and we’ll keep you up-to-date with everything that’s going on both online and in-person!